nexus-rpc/api/SPEC.md

 #### Request Headers

+The operation token received as a response to the Start Operation method.
+Must be delivered either via the `token` query param or the `Nexus-Operation-Token` header field.

+#### Query Parameters

-The operation token received as a response to the Start Operation method must be delivered via the `Nexus-Operation-Token` header field.
+- `token`: The operation token received as a response to the Start Operation method.
+Must be delivered either via the `token` query param or the `Nexus-Operation-Token` header field.

 #### Response Codes